Green Beans and Containers

 Green beans, especially pole beans, are vulnerable to a number of plant diseases.
 It’s important to grow the varieties that are known to have the least pest problems in your area, and your local cooperative extension service will have that information.
 You can find the extension office nearest you through the U.S. Department of Agriculture website.

-Planting Green Beans and Containers
+Planting Green Beans

 Green beans need warm soil to germinate.
 Sow seeds in your containers after the danger of frost is past, otherwise your seeds will rot or be slow to germinate.
 In most areas you can plant every two weeks through mid summer for a continuous supply of beans.